Using solar panels to generate clean, renewable energy

 Solar PV uses energy from the sun to produce electricity.
 The average home system will provide 3 to 4kW of electricity and cost between £5,000 and £8,000.

-Using the Solar Energy Calculator from the Energy Savings Trust, you can estimate the savings you could make by installing a solar system and the payment you could receive from the Feed-in Tariff.
+Using the Solar Energy Calculator from the Energy Savings Trust, you can estimate the savings you could make by installing a solar system.

 Solar water heating

 Solar water heating uses energy from the sun to heat water.
 The average home system costs between £3,000 and £5,000.
 You may be eligible to receive payments for using a renewable heating system through the Domestic Renewable Heat Incentive (GOV.UK).

 We recommend using an installer who is certified by the Microgeneration Certification Scheme (MCS).
 This is essential if you want to use the Feed-in Tariff scheme.

 You can search for a certified installer on the MCS website.

 You don’t usually need planning permission to install solar panels on your home.
 There are some restrictions, which you can read about on the Planning Portal website.
 If you live in a listed building, you’ll need listed building consent.
 If you live in a conservation area, you’ll need planning permission if the panels are fitted on the principal or side wall and are visible from the road.